figoyouwei/taipy_success/README.md

-# taipy_deploy_heroku
+# taipy_success
-This is a sample code that tests the deployment on heroku
+This is a sample code that tests taipy functionality and aims to achieve success.

 ## Local versions
 - 2024.07.25: Check-in